-Separate stress tests have been carried out to assess the impact of a potential deterioration in the historic insurance liabilities which is above and beyond the existing claims reserves, and an ongoing substantial rate reduction on existing business written.
+Separate stress tests have been carried out to assess the impact of an ongoing rate reduction on existing business and a potential deterioration in the historic insurance liabilities which is above and beyond the existing claims reserves.

-The stress test simulating a rate reduction assumes the reduction continues over the planning horizon and assesses the impact this would have on the Company's profit commission receivable.
+The stress test simulating a rate reduction assumes the reduction is applied annually over the course of the planning period and that the claims and expenses remain at their planned level.
+The stress test assesses the impact this would have on the Company's profit commission receivable.

 The second stress test examines a significant deterioration in the company's insurance liabilities, in the event of an adverse development above and beyond existing claims reserves over the planning period and up to the point at which the aggregate excess of loss reinsurance policy with the Administrator on this claims portfolio takes effect.
+The deterioration is experienced each year over the planning period.

-The results indicate that the company is well placed to cope with these events in isolation without prompting any significant concerns around solvency or the ability to meet the internal risk appetite.
+The results indicate that the company is well placed to cope with these events in isolation without prompting any significant concerns around solvency or the ability to meet the Company's internal risk appetite.